Our Focus

 EthTrust Security Levels Specification

-EEA EthTrust Security Levels Specification Version 1, Editor's draft.
+EEA EthTrust Security Levels Specification v-after-2.
 Work in Progress.
 Edited by Chaals Nevile.
-URL: https://entethalliance.github.io/eta-registry/security-levels-spec.html
+URL: https://entethalliance.github.io/eta-registry/security-levels-spec.html.
+Updated as the group agrees to changes (approximately every two weeks).

 How to Contribute

-For information on how to join the group, see contact below:
+For information on how to join the group, see "Contact Us" below:

 Specifications & Guidelines Development